 John Moore, the local mail carrier, was also responsible for maintaining the Hamburg Township Hall.
-The Hall had been constructed over 100 years ago in 1835, and served as the local pool hall, meeting room and as the social gathering place for the community.
+The Hall had been constructed over 100 years ago in 1835 and served as the local pool hall, meeting room and as the social gathering place for the community.
 On that frigid December night, John Moore attempted to light an old oil burning stove and the stove exploded engulfing the Township Hall in flames.

-As a result of this incident, the townspeople realized that waiting for help from neighboring communities wasted precious time, and that it needed to form its own fire department.
+As a result of this incident, the townspeople realized that waiting for help from neighboring communities wasted precious time and that it needed to form its own fire department.

-Manly Bennett was elected as the first fire chief, and put together his roster of thirty volunteers.
+Manly Bennett was elected as the first fire chief and put together his roster of thirty volunteers.
 It was decided that the fire department would incorporate independent of the local government to save money and that no volunteers would receive any pay for their services.

 The Hamburg Fire Department, Inc. was chartered on August 25, 1946 and incorporated the following January.
-In 1948, the fire department was able to purchase their first fire truck, replacing the trailer pumps that were no longer adequate for the rising demands of the Township.
+In 1948, the fire department was able to purchase their first fire truck replacing the trailer pumps that were no longer adequate for the rising demands of the Township.